sunborn23/prompt-router/README.md

 ## Usage in OpenWebUI

-1. Copy `prompt-router.py` into your OpenWebUI **Functions** directory or upload it via the Admin UI.
-2. Restart OpenWebUI.
+1. Go to Admin → Functions → New in the OpenWebUI interface.
+2. Create a new Pipe Function, give it a meaningful name and description.
+3. Copy the entire Python code from `prompt-router.py` into the editor and save.
+4. Enable the function using the toggle.
-3. In the model selector, you will see a new entry: **Auto-select model**.
+5. In the model selector, you will see a new entry: **Auto Prompt Router**.
-4. Select it, and the router will automatically classify and forward prompts.
+6. Select it, and the router will automatically classify and forward prompts.

+Check the Valves values to configure the router.
+Available options include:

+- `CLASSIFIER_MODEL_ID` – model ID used for classification.
+- `MODEL_DEFAULT` – model ID for default/smalltalk prompts.
+- `MODEL_CODING` – model ID for coding/tech prompts.
+- `MODEL_DEEP` – model ID for deep reasoning/complex queries.
+- `MODEL_STRUCT` – model ID for structured analysis.
+- `MODEL_CONTENT` – model ID for content generation.
+- `MODEL_VISION` – model ID for vision/multimodal prompts.
+- `PREFACE_ENABLED` – toggle to include or omit the routing preface.

 ---